 Crepe Stuffed New York Cheesecake

 This is not your typical cheesecake; I brainstormed and combined two of my favorite desserts into one.
-Buttery layers of crepes filled with ricotta and chocolate chips are covered in a luxurious cheesecake filling!
+Buttery crepe layers filled with silky-smooth ricotta and chocolate chips, then covered in a luxurious cheesecake filling!
 If you want a dessert to impress your friends, this crepe-stuffed New York cheesecake is perfect.

 I specifically used ricotta cheese to stuff the crepes because it has a slightly different texture.
-I fell in love completely with the melted chocolate chips you get in every bit.
-The crepe layers baked into the cheesecake filling gives this cake a fantastic texture.
+I fell completely in love with the melted chocolate chips in every bite.
+The crepe layers baked into the cheesecake filling give this cake a fantastic texture.
 Each bite is filled with creamy New York cheesecake, buttery crepes, and a sweet chocolate ricotta mixture.

 I am a sucker for creamy, hearty desserts like cheesecake, and I honestly eat crepes weekly.
 Having the two together was one of the best decisions I have ever made.
 Everyone is impressed every time I serve this dessert; it’s a showstopper!
 I will give you a great tip, but premade crepes if you want to save time and effort!